CodeMonkey1976/CodeMonkey/Artifact 1/readme.md

-# Artifact One Narrative: Software design and engineering
+# Artifact One Narrative: Software Design and Engineering

 ##### The first artifact is from my final project in CS 410: Reverse Software engineering.
 I wrote the C version this program in June of 2020, and it was reversed engineered from a compiled legacy executable.
 The program allows a user to login and makes change student grades.
 The program is riddled with design flaws, but it works exactly like the legacy program it was reversed engineered from.